richardhenyash/artofnht/TESTING.md

 <img src="./assets/testing/contact-form/contact-form-test-email.png" style="margin: 15px; width:300px;">
 <img src="./assets/testing/contact-form/contact-form-test-submission.png" style="margin: 15px; width:300px;">

+### Browser Compatibility Testing ###
+The website was tested on the following browsers and operating systems, using a combination of manual testing across various devices and the [Browserstack](https://www.browserstack.com/) emulator:
+* Chrome (Windows 10, Android 11 and Mac OS Big Sur).
+* Microsoft Edge (Windows 10 and Mac OS Big Sur).
+* Microsoft Internet Explorer 11 (Windows 10).
+* Safari (Mac OS Big Sur and iOS).
+* Firefox (Windows 10 and Mac OS Big Sur).
+* Yandex (Windows 10).
+* Opera (Windows 10 and Mac OS Big Sur).

+The only issue detected was that the fade-ins which are applied to the images on [Home](./index.html) and [Gallery](./gallery.html) pages and the titles on the [Contact](./contact.html) and [About](./about.html) pages don't work on the Yandex browser.
+All images and titles still display correctly without the fade-in animation.
+The Yandex browser accounts for approximately 12% of the browser market share in Russia and is not widely used outside of Russia, so this is not seen as a major issue.

 ## Bugs Fixed During Testing ##
 See [Custom CSS Styling](#custom-css-styling) and [HTML](#html) sections for bugs fixed during the automated testing process.
 See [Contact Form](#contact-form) section for bug fixed during the manual testing process.